Chen Geng: Personal life

 Chen Geng was well known as a joker and a prankster amongst comrades.
-He was a gifted performer and was well known for his gags and play acting.
-This proved instrumental in his underground work.
-He was jovial and well liked by both Communist comrades as well as former classmates in Whampoa who became Nationalist officers as well as Chiang Kai-shek himself.
+He was a performer and was well known for his gags and play acting.
+This proved instrumental in his underground work where at one point he was even hired to investigate himself.
+He was jovial and well liked by both Communist comrades as well as former classmates in Whampoa who became Nationalist officers as well as Chiang Kai-shek.
 This, as well as having once saved Chiang's life a decade ago, proved critical for his release from Chiang's custody in 1933.
 He had a caring attitude towards comrades and was instrumental in arranging Peng Dehuai's marriage to Pu Anxiu.
 He was the only Communist Whampoa student to visit his rehabilitated former classmates that had come out of Gongde Lin prison.
+He remained humble post appointment to General 1st Class and joked to his children that he was appointed General Chilli Sauce, since he was from Hunan and loved chilli sauce.